-- We not only tell our server of our dietary requirements, we always request to have gluten-free or coeliac written on our order so the chefs are aware of extra caution needed.
+- We not only tell our server of our dietary requirements, but we always request to have gluten-free or coeliac written on our order so the chefs are aware of the extra caution needed.

 - There is a Find Me Gluten Free app (free to download and use) to search for user-reviewed gluten-free options near you.

 - Coeliac New Zealand members may want to check out their Dining Out Guide.